Sandell Asset Management Europe Limited Sandell Asset Management Europe Limited : Form 8.3 - Tesco Plc

 practicable date prior to the disclosure

-(f) In addition to the company in 1(c) above, is the Yes, for
+(f) In addition to the company in 1(c) above, is the Yes, Booker

 If it is a cash offer or possible cash offer, state